bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 1.2.0
+Update for batch pull between sites in a WordPress Multi Site network.
+Update for batch push or new/changed posts in a selected post type.

 # 1.1.0
 Update for improved support of pull cloning on WordPress Multi Site.